-Furthermore, the bill sets financial limits on two key funds: the Economic Development Promotion and Closing Fund and the Entrepreneurship and Innovation Investment Fund.
-The annual balance of the Economic Development Promotion and Closing Fund is capped at $10 million, while the Entrepreneurship and Innovation Investment Fund is limited to an annual budget of $100 million.
-These changes are intended to ensure more transparent and accountable financial practices in the state's economic development efforts.
+Furthermore, the bill sets financial limits on two key funds: it caps the annual balance of the Economic Development Promotion and Closing Fund at $10 million and the annual budget of the Entrepreneurship and Innovation Investment Fund at $100 million.
+These changes aim to enhance transparency and accountability in the allocation of state funds to private businesses, ensuring that significant financial commitments are subject to legislative scrutiny.

 Statutes affected: